terrorizer1980/postman-docs/src/pages/docs/getting-started/account-faqs.md

 ### I logged in via Google.
 How do I set a password for my account?

 You'll need to head to the [forgot password page](https://app.getpostman.com/forgot-password) and enter your email.
 You should receive a reset password link on your email, which you can use to set a new password.

+### Where can I see my synced data?

+When using Postman it is best practice to store your requests in collections.
+Once stored you'll then be able to view all of your synced collections by logging in to your Postman account and navigating to [your dashboard](go.postman.co/me/collections).